Top 5 Financial Mistakes New Athletes Make

 - Taking investment advice from or investing with former teammates and players.
 Many athletes will feel as though they might as well invest the same as their teammates.
 While there are many former players that are qualified to give financial advice, it is very important to consult a trusted financial advisor to ensure you’re making the best financial decision for your situation and goals.

 It’s important that athletes take notice of the financial woes that their peers have encountered.
 While there are many financial mistakes new athletes can make, almost all of them can be avoided by hiring a trustworthy team of independent advisors.
-The Anders Sports, Arts & Entertainment Team is experienced in working with athletes and helping them navigate specific financial situations.
+The Anders Sports, Arts & Entertainment Group is experienced in working with athletes and helping them navigate specific financial situations.
 Contact an Anders advisor to learn more.